liyu001989/dingo-api-wiki-zh/Authentication.md

 ### Protecting Endpoints

 You can enable or disable protection at the route or group level by enabled the `api.auth` route middleware.

+> If you are using OAuth2, and using the bridge package, you do not need to register it's middlewares.
+The `api.auth` middleware handles everything, but doesn't hurt to register them anyway.

 #### Require Authentication On All Routes